-Connecticut Knowledge Corridor/Greater Hartford Growth Business Survey organization businesses. region, such responses w name is I am working with a consortium of local economic development and workforce as including the MetroHartford Alliance and Capital Workforce Partners to survey Connecticut.
-The survey is part of an initiative to improve business assistance programs in the Greater Hartford as workforce training, financing, business planning and access to markets and suppliers.
-Your will be used confidentially to inform proactive efforts to assist existing businesses in the region. inue?
-If no, please ask if there is a more convenient time to reach them. - to begin by asking you a few basic questions about your business.
-1. How many people do you currently employ, including yourself, but not including contract or temporary workers?
-1.0 1.0a.
+Connecticut Knowledge Corridor/Greater Hartford Growth Business Survey

+Hello, my name is \\\\\.
+I am working with a consortium of local economic development and workforce organizations including the MetroHartford Alliance and Capital Workforce Partners to survey Connecticut businesses.
+The survey is part of an initiative to improve business assistance programs in the Greater Hartford region, such as workforce training, financing, business planning and access to markets and suppliers.
+Your responses will be used confidentially to inform proactive efforts to assist existing businesses in the region.

+Your participation is completely voluntary and completing this survey will take no more than 15 minutes of your time.

+May I continue?
+If no, please ask if there is a more convenient time to reach them.

+I would like to begin by asking you a few basic questions about your business.

+How many people do you currently employ, including yourself, but not including contract or temporary workers?

+- 1.0a.
 How many of these positions are part-time?
-OPEN RESPONSE 1.0a 2.
-How many job openings are you currently trying to fill?
-OPEN RESPONSE 2.0 3.
-Over the next three years, do you expect the number of your employees to: 3.0(Drop down menu) Increase Decrease Stay the Same Don't Know 3.0a.
-(If increase) By how many employees: OPEN RESPONSE 3.0a 4.
-I am going to read a series of statements about your sales growth expectations over the next three years.
+OPEN RESPONSE 1.0a\\\\\ - How many job openings are you currently trying to fill?
+OPEN RESPONSE 2.0\\\\\ - 3.
+Over the next three years, do you expect the number of your employees to: - 3.0\\\\\ (Drop down menu) Increase Decrease Stay the Same Don't Know

+3.0a.
+(If increase) By how many employees: OPEN RESPONSE 3.0a\\\\\

+4. I am going to read a series of statements about your sales growth expectations over the next three years.
 Please choose the one that most accurately fits your business.

-4.0
+4.0\\\\\ (Drop down menu)

+I expect no sales growth.
+Less than 25% Between 25% and 50% Just over 50% to 75%

 More than 75%

 I don't know.

-5. Has your business brought innovative new products or services on to the market in the last three years?

-5.0 (Drop down menu)

-Yes - a central component of our business model

-Yes - to some degree

-No

-Unsure

-6. What is your company's primary market to sell your goods or services?
-6.0(Drop down menu) Local - Connecticut/Metro Hartford Regional - Northeast National International

-7. What percentage of the goods and services you purchase to operate your business is from

-Connecticut suppliers and vendors?
+- 5. Has your business brought innovative new products or services on to the market in the last three years? - 5.0 (Drop down menu) Yes - a central component of our business model Yes - to some degree No Unsure - 6.
+What is your company's primary market to sell your goods or services? - 6.0\\\\\ (Drop down menu) Local - Connecticut/Metro Hartford Regional - Northeast National International - 7.
+What percentage of the goods and services you purchase to operate your business is from Connecticut suppliers and vendors?

-7.0 (Drop down menu)

-Less than 25%

-Between 25% and 50%

-Just over 50% to 75%
+7.0\\\\\ (Drop down menu) Less than 25% Between 25% and 50% Just over 50% to 75% More than 75%